eslopezag/reinforcement-learning-frozen-lake/README.md

 python simulate_agent.py "expected_sarsa_agent.dill"
 ```

-To see a simulation where actions are taken by the agent trained with Q-learning, run one of the following:
+To see a simulation where actions are taken by the agent trained with Q-learning with fully exploratory behavior, run one of the following:

 ```shell
 make simulate_q_learning